 |Poor||Diamond appears dull with the light escaping the stone|

 For white diamonds, the absence of color makes it more valuable.
-Color grades range from D-Z, where D is colorless and Z is tinted yellow or brown.
+Color grades range from D-Z: a D color diamond is colorless and a Z color diamond is tinted yellow or brown.

 |K-M||Faint (Slight visible tint)|

 |N-R||Very light (More visible tint)|